virtual-labs/exp-multiplexing-vs-diversity-iiith/experiment/theory.md

 $$ d = (N_t - m)(N_r - m) $$.

-The optimal multiplexing and diversity trade-off can be visualized from the following plot.[ref]
+The optimal multiplexing and diversity trade-off can be visualized from the following plot [2].

 <p align="center">
 <img src="./images/exp7_1.png" width="400">